idrico/InventorySystem/README.md

-helloworld-ws: Hello World JAX-WS Web Service
+InventorySystem-ws: Hello World JAX-WS Web Service
 ==================================================
 Author: Lee Newson
 Level: Beginner
 Technologies: JAX-WS
-Summary: The `helloworld-ws` quickstart demonstrates a simple Hello World application, bundled and deployed as a WAR, that uses *JAX-WS* to say Hello.
+Summary: The `InventorySystem-ws` quickstart demonstrates a simple Hello World application, bundled and deployed as a WAR, that uses *JAX-WS* to say Hello.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `helloworld-ws` quickstart demonstrates the use of *JAX-WS* in Red Hat JBoss Enterprise Application Platform as a simple Hello World application.
+The `InventorySystem-ws` quickstart demonstrates the use of *JAX-WS* in Red Hat JBoss Enterprise Application Platform as a simple Hello World application.

 System requirements
 -------------------